ChanganVR/Forest/README.md

 # Forests (CMPT 361 Assignment 3 Problem 2 )

-In this project, I built a forest rendering scene based on three.js.
-This rendered forest contains threes, grass, soil, and sun.
-Also you can use the mouse to zoom in or out to see more details.
+This project implements a scene renderer based on three.js.
+The available options for rendering include trees, grass, soil and sun.
+Additional features include perspective changing, allowing users to view the rendered scene from different perspectives and zoom in/out for closer views.

 ## Usage
 To run this code locally, a local server is needed. (https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally)